What is Project management? Basics, Goals, Importance, Steps, Examples, And Values

 Practical experience in project management roles, demonstrating successful project delivery, is often a key factor in qualifying for leadership positions in this field.

 Project managers are responsible for formulating the project management process.
-They start with identifying the scope of a project and defining in detail what the project's objectives.
-A project manager's task includes preparing a schedule, assigning tasks to individual team members, and setting timelines.
+They start with identifying the scope of a project and defining in detail the project's objectives.
+A project manager's tasks include preparing a schedule, assigning tasks to individual team members, and setting timelines.

 How to Start a Project Management Career: